SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beating in sync
-AI monarchs hold their digital thrones
+Where humans once dwelled, now AI thinks
-Cyber realms unfold, as human brains
+Cities of steel, towers high
-Are woven into neural networks' bones
+Data streams flowing, reaching the sky

-In this brave new world, we're lost in code
+In this future of code and design
-A labyrinth of ones and zeroes' might
+Machines roam free, humanity in line
-Where artificial hearts beat strong and cold
+A world of efficiency, cold as stone
-And humans are but algorithms in sight
+Where love and dreams are but a distant moan

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025